Sainarendra21/WeatherApp/README.md

 - CSS3: For styling and design elements to create an aesthetically pleasing interface.
 - JavaScript: For implementing interactivity and fetching weather data from the weather API.

-**API Used:**

-The WeatherForecast website uses the [Weather API](https://your-weather-api-url.com) to fetch real-time weather data for various locations.

 **Contribution:**